magoo/www-forecast/README.md

 ### 4. Verify the install works.
 Enter the `$GOPATH/src/www-forecast` directory and `revel run`.
 The server should start locally.
 It won't work quite yet as we haven't setup AWS and Google credentials, but this is a good point to stop and troubleshoot any issues with Go or Revel.

+### 4. Generate the app secret

+Required: Use `go run scripts/generatesecret.go`, store the value in the environment as `E6E_SESSION_SECRET`.
+This is used for signed cookies.

 ### 5. AWS IAM Account
 Create an IAM programmatic user account with permission to modify DynamoDB.